ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

 ## Version -07 to -08 ## {#sec-07-08}

+* Clarifications:

-* Clarified relation between "token_upload" and use of RFC 9770.
+  * Relation between "token_upload" and use of RFC 9770.

+  * Values to avoid for "rs_cnf" in an access token request in some contexts.

 * Fully decouple the "to_rs" parameter from the "from_rs" parameter.